MorganKryze/Athunas/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the GNU GPL v3 License - see the [LICENSE.md](LICENSE) file for details.